 6. Enter your Admin Login in the Password field and tap Done.

-Note: A red wireless icon indicates that your router's network environment may not be optimal for streaming media and you may experience slow downs or otherwise degraded performance.
+Note: If you see a red wireless icon, your router's network environment may not be suitable for a direct network connection and you may experience slow network speeds.

 Main Menu